bcCOVID-19group/bcCOVID-19group-site/content/post/2022-08-17-report/index.md

 summary: |
   The BC COVID-19 Modelling team issued their [twenty-fourth report](/post/2022-08-17-report/COVID19group-2022-08-17.pdf) on the status of COVID-19 in British Columbia (August 17th, 2022).
-This report focuses on the rising Omicron BA.5 wave, which is now the most frequent variant in BC and Canada.
+This report shows that the Omicron BA.5 wave has peaked across much of Canada.
+Nevertheless, risks of infection remain high, with infections likely 100-fold more common than reported cases at present.

 url_slides: "COVID19group-2022-08-17.pdf"